Modern European Style - Interior Design Inspiration

 • Stick to soft neutrals like grays, creams, and taupes as a foundation.
 Add subtle pops of muted blues, greens, or blush for character.
 Accent sparingly with darker shades to keep the mood calm yet sophisticated.

-• Choose furniture with slim silhouettes and natural materials, such as oak or linen.
-Opt for comfortable seating with crisp shapes, and avoid bulky items.
-A few classic mid-century or antique pieces can introduce character.
+• Opt for furniture with slim silhouettes and materials like oak or linen.
+Opt for comfortable seating with crisp shapes to eliminate any cluttered look.
+A few classic mid-century or antique pieces can add character.

-• Select a handful of curated accessories - think a sculptural vase, sleek lamp, or abstract artwork.
-Leave breathing space on tabletops and shelves.
-Personal touches should feel intentional, not overwhelming.
+• Choose a handful of curated accessories like a sculptural vase, a sleek lamp, or an abstract artwork.
+Leave enough breathing room on tabletops and shelves.
+Personal touches should feel deliberate, not overdone.

 • Absolutely.
 Prioritize a neutral paint color and rearrange existing furniture for flow.
 Scan thrift shops for timeless pieces made from wood or metal.
 One or two high-quality accents elevate the overall look instantly.